willyboy/input-previews/README.md

 ## Notes
 This is not pure AngularJS.
 I use setTimeout instead of $timeout because I don't think it's necessary to trigger a $digest for the text changes.
 I also don't use the actual model of the input.
 If someone wants to do it using the model, I'd be happy to merge that pull request.

+There is also a jQuery requirement in the current iteration but I will work on removing that in the future.

 ## Usage
 Add input-preview to an element (I choose the form element on my site).
 The value of input-preview is an array of objects matching the following format: